EOJ recruiting election day workers

 The Electoral Office of Jamaica (EOJ) is appealing to citizens to apply to become election day workers.

-Director of Elections, Glasspole Brown, told JIS News that as the country anticipates the local government elections, which by law are due on or before February 28, 2024, the EOJ is in preparation mode and is looking to recruit approximately 10,000 persons to assist with the process.
+Director of Elections, Glasspole Brown, said that as the country anticipates the local government elections, which by law is due on or before February 28, 2024, the EOJ is in preparation mode and is looking to recruit approximately 10,000 persons to assist with the process.

 “We have started that process of recruitment, we continue, and we have embarked on training, but there is still a number of persons that can still be a part of the process,” said Brown, adding that “individuals who are prepared to assist us and be a part of the process on election day, they can apply to perform whichever role is available”.